Concepts

 There are three identifier fields on every session row, each with a distinct role:

-• projectInstallId — the dashboard grouping key.
-Equals the source-derived appPackage at mint time.
-Updated to the target's value during a Merge.
-This is what controls which card a session appears under.
+• projectInstallId — the dashboard grouping key = the appPackage (config.appId) at mint time.
+Controls which card a session appears under.

-• platformInstallId — the original platform identifier, set on insert and never modified.
-Equals projectInstallId at mint time.
-After a Merge, this preserves the row's original Android applicationId / iOS bundle identifier even though projectInstallId has been rewritten.
-Surfaces in Settings → Project info → Per-platform identifiers when it diverges from the project ID.
+• platformInstallId — the id the shipped app actually broadcasts, set on insert and never modified.
+Equals projectInstallId in the normal case; differs only when a separate install-id has been linked to this project.
+Surfaces in Settings → Project info → per-platform identifiers when it diverges.

-Because platformInstallId is preserved per row, even a heavily-merged project stays honest about its underlying platform identifiers.
+Because platformInstallId is preserved per row, a project stays honest about the id each platform actually broadcasts.
 On the project's Settings page:

-• Project ID displays the post-merge projectInstallId (the canonical grouping value).
+• Project ID displays the canonical projectInstallId (the grouping value).

 • Per-platform identifiers appears as a separate section only when at least one platform's platformInstallId differs from the Project ID.
 It lists each diverging platform with its actual identifier, e.g.: